Cold Atom Laboratory

 The Cold Atom Laboratory (CAL) is an experimental instrument on board the ISS, which launched in 2018.
-It creates an extremely cold microgravity environment in order to study behaviour of atoms in these conditions.
+It creates an extremely cold environment in microgravity in order to study behaviour of atoms in these conditions.

 Timeline

 The CAL was developed at JPL in Pasadena, California.
 It was originally scheduled for launch to the International Space Station (ISS) in June 2017.
 It was then delayed until a scheduled launch on a SpaceX CRS-12 rocket in August 2017.
 It was finally launched on May 21, 2018.
 The initial mission had a duration of 12 months with up to five years of extended operation.

 In January 2020 it underwent hardware upgrades, which were carried out over an eight-day period by astronauts Christina Koch and Jessica Meir under the supervision of ground controllers.
 The upgrade included an atom interferometer which can be used to study the equivalence principle.

 In July 2021, another upgrade by astronaut Megan McArthur gave CAL the ability to work with ultracold potassium atoms in addition to rubidium atoms.